 mercantile culture on Harbour Street

-Kingston was the a major seaboard of the Western Atlantic and vessels from as far as Belize used the harbour as a transhipment port.
+Kingston was a major seaboard for Western Atlantic trade and vessels from as far as Belize participated in harbour as a transhipment port.

-The following point was not included on the tour, but in 1863, during the USA Civil War, a confederate ship was provisioned in Kingston Harbour, which led to the UK paying a fine for breaching the treaty that ended the American War of Independence.
+The following point was not included on the tour, but in 1863, during the USA Civil War, a confederate ship was provisioned in Kingston Harbour, which led to the UK paying a fine for breaching the treaty that had ended the American War of Independence.
 This story is told on a plaque at Flamstead, St Andrew.

 |Plaque at Flamstead outlining the breach by |